ssubramanian83/Streaming-ETL-Demo/README.md

 Confluent Cloud Schema Registry is used to manage schemas and it defines a scope in which schemas can evolve.
 It stores a versioned history of all schemas, provides multiple compatibility settings, and allows schemas to evolve according to these compatibility settings.
 It is also fully-managed.

-You will be exploring Confluent Cloud Schema Registry in more detail towards the end of the workshop.
-First, you will need to enable Schema Registry within your environment.

 1. Return to your environment by clicking on the Confluent icon at the top left corner and then clicking your environment tile.

 1. Click on **Schema Registry**.
 Select your cloud provider and region, and then click on **Enable Schema Registry**.